 1. Site Survey & 2.Title Search

 Home buyers have the right to add clauses to view and approve the site survey, title search and the property disclosure statement.
-When this home is yours, you should be aware of the implications of these clauses.
+Home owners, you should be aware of the implications of these clauses.
 If you cannot find your site survey, then you may be asked to buy one.
 If your title search has pending litigation or claims affecting your title, then the buyer can opt not to purchase your home.
 It could be in a Land Use Contract, or your ex-spouse may have put a lis pendens (pending lawsuit) on your title and you will be required to rectify any claims prior to selling.

 3. The Property Disclosure Statement